Your Voice, Our Fight: We Tell Your Story Because It Matters

 As with any serious injury, you need and deserve quality legal advice to discover how to pursue the compensation you will need to pay medical bills, replace lost income and acknowledge your pain and suffering.
 Glenda Mitchell Law Firm is here for you.

 Personal injury lawyer Glenda Mitchell has devoted her career to helping injured people maximize recovery of compensation after suffering injuries and losses.
-Call 678-721-0417 to arrange to talk to Glenda in a free case assessment.
-If you have a question in addition to the common questions listed below, send it to Glenda using this website contact form.
+Call 678-721-0417 to arrange an initial consultation with our firm’s lead traumatic brain injury attorney, Glenda.

 What if my TBI symptoms showed up after the accident and I didn’t go to the hospital right away?